-I always enjoy walking around old walled towns, like Avila or Londonderry.
+I always enjoy walking around old walled towns, like Avila or Girona.
 But the walls of Lucca, a small Tuscan town just a half hour train ride from Pisa were an unexpected pleasure: a wide and completely intact wall with trees and parkland, providing an amenity for the city’s inhabitants.
 Visitors from the north of England might experience a certain sense of déjà-vu here: it is said that the walls of Berwick-upon-Tweed were built to the same design.

 The Walls of Lucca: Defending the City